Budapest is the capital of Hungary and is located some 1,160km south-east from Amsterdam.

 Whilst it’s possible to do the entire Amsterdam-Budapest journey by the daytime we would recommend either stopping overnight along the way or taking one of the night train services.
 Trying to do the trip in a single day limits your train options and so prices could be higher and availability restricted.

-An example of a journey by day is taking the 0638 ICE International train from Amsterdam to Frankfurt (Main) Hbf, arriving at 1031.
-From Frankfurt there are various combinations to get to Budapest – such as taking the 1253 ICE train to Munich (arrives 1637) and then taking the Austrian Railways OBB Railjet at 1730 which gets to Budapest at 0019.
+An example of a journey by day is taking the 0808 ICE International train from Amsterdam to Köln Hbf, arriving at 1045.
+From Köln you could take the 1153 ICE train to Vienna (arrives 2047) and then taking the Austrian Railways OBB Railjet at 2140 which gets to Budapest at 0019.

 For a more relaxed journey using daytime trains consider making an overnight stopover in Munich.
 On day one, travel from Amsterdam to Munich with a change in Frankfurt (Main) Hbf using ICE trains.